latentflip/latentflip.github.com/cv2/index.md

 ## Web Application Developer

-I love understanding people's problems, and building web applications that solve them.
+I love understanding people's problems and finding ways to solve them, which is why I’ve been building web applications like [Float](http://floatapp.com) and [talky.io](http://talky.io) for 8 years.

-I strive to bring empathy, communication, learning and teaching to teams, to improve people's lives and make better software
+I also care deeply about the people I work with.
+I bring empathy and strong communication to teams, and strive to learn and teach as much as I can.

 ## Experience